 ARHS believes the potential adverse effects are noted thoroughly in the previous section.
-While not making the proposed change in service area will not change the number of operating rooms in the area, it would prevent a more comprehensive planning approach for the region, which will consider the needs of patients and providers in both counties.
+While not making the proposed change in service area will maintain the same number of operating rooms in the two counties, it would prevent a more comprehensive planning approach for the region, which will consider the needs of patients and providers in both counties and the more effective way to utilize scarce resources.
 As such, ARHS believes that not approving the petition would ultimately result in less optimal options for patients and providers in the future.